unixorn/sysadmin-reading-list/README.md

 ## Articles and Books to Read

+* [A Few Ops Lessions We All Learn the Hard Way](https://www.netmeister.org/blog/ops-lessons.html) - A collection of lessons that everyone in Ops inevitably learns.
+You may not personally experience all of them, but they'll ring true after you're in ops for a while.
 * [Clean Code](https://www.amazon.es/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) - Every year, countless hours and significant resources are lost because of poorly written code.
 But it doesn't have to be that way.
 Martin has teamed up with his colleagues from Object Mentor to distill their best agile practice of cleaning code "on the fly" into a book that will instill within you the values of a software craftsman and make you a better programmer-but only if you work at it.
 * [Continuous Delivery](https://smile.amazon.com/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912) - A book that has rapidly become *the* guide to planning and implementing build pipelines.
 * [Effective DevOps](http://shop.oreilly.com/product/0636920039846.do) - A practical guide for creating affinity among teams and promoting efficient tool usage in your company.